 The University of Massachusetts Amherst recognizes the key role that writing plays in students’ success both at the university and in their careers.
 Therefore, the Writing Program provides course work for all undergraduates both at the first year and junior year levels to foster writing skills for academic, professional, and civic purposes.

-All undergraduates must complete College Writing, Englwrit 112, (or receive an exemption or waiver) as part of their Bachelor degree program.
-Students may also be required to take Basic Writing, Englwrit 111, if the Placement Test determines that they need additional writing development before beginning College Writing.
+All undergraduates must complete College Writing, Englwrit 112, (or receive an exemption or waiver) as part of their bachelor’s degree program.
+Students may also be required to take Basic Writing, Englwrit 111, based on their performance on the Writing Placement Exam.

 Junior Year Writing